krzentner/ubrl/README.md

 The `Trainer` is the class that provides most of OutRL's functionality.

-A Trainer is constructed from a `TrainerConfig` (referred to as `cfg` elsewhere) and an agent.
+A Trainer is constructed from a `TrainerConfig` (referred to as `cfg` elsewhere) and an `Agent`.

-The agent should be a `torch.nn.Module` with a forward method that takes in a list of "episodes" and returns a list of `ActorOutput` (one per episode).
+The agent should be a `torch.nn.Module` with a forward method that takes in a list of "episodes" and returns a list of `AgentOutput` (one per episode).
 The agent should also have an integer field `state_encoding_size` that is the dimensionality of the state encodings returned by the agent.